-This Order gives the force of law to the Convention with Bahrain which is set out in the Schedule.
+This Order gives the force of law to the Convention between Ireland and Montenegro for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income, which is set out in the Schedule to the Order.
 The effect of the Convention is summarised below.